-Wanting to bring attention to the frailty and beauty of the environment, portions of her work seek to present some of nature’s less lovable creatures in a light of beauty.
-“Joseph Campbell once said, ‘…I had someone once tell me, just think of a thing Thou instead of It and then our experience changes.’”
-In presenting certain animals within the oceans, the stamping techniques plays a huge role.
-“The stamping of a frame seems to almost create a safety for people to view an animal they might otherwise be afraid of.
-It also adds beauty and sometimes a bit of glamour.
-Adding flowers never hurts either.”
-A triptych of jelly fish painted by the artist allows the viewer to feel the languid quality of these ancient animals as though behind a glass enclosure.
-She is now working a series of which she jokingly refers to as ‘sharks with flowers’.
-"Both of these animals have been in our oceans basically since the time of the dinosaurs.
-Both populations, through human interaction, are now out of balance and affecting the entire ecosystems of the oceans.
+Ivey's subject matter changes with time and experience, but primarily continues to revolve around nature.
+Wanting to bring attention to the frailty and beauty of the environment, portions of her work present some of nature’s less lovable creatures in a light of beauty.
+She remembers Joseph Campbell once wrote, ‘…I had someone once tell me, just think of a thing as Thou instead of It and then our experience changes’.
+In presenting certain animals such as sharks, she chose to utilize a stamping technique she originally applied in creating a mural.
+“The application of a stamped ‘frame’ on the canvas seems to create a safety for people to view an animal they might otherwise be afraid of.
+I got the idea from Asian silk screens.
+Adding flowers (also stamped) never hurts either.”
+She created a small series she lightly refers to as ‘sharks with flowers’.
+In a triptych of jelly fish this technique allows the viewer to feel the languid quality of these ancient animals as though behind a glass enclosure.
+And she adds, ”Both of these animals have been in our oceans basically since the time of the dinosaurs.
+Both populations, through human interaction, are now out of balance and it is affecting the entire ecosystems of the oceans.
 People fear and demonize them.
-That belief needs to change,” says Ivey.
+That belief needs to change”.